Jaipats/Formula1_Databricks/README.md

 # Formula 1 Data Pipeline with Databricks

-A production-ready data pipeline that ingests Formula 1 race data from the OpenF1 API into Databricks using Delta Live Tables (DLT) with Autoloader.
+A production-ready data pipeline that ingests Formula 1 race data from the OpenF1 API into Databricks using Lakeflow Spark Declarative Pipelines with Autoloader.

 ## 🏎️ Overview

 This project provides a complete end-to-end pipeline for F1 data:
 - **Ingestion**: Fetch data from OpenF1 API and stage to Unity Catalog volumes
-- **Bronze Layer**: Autoloader streams JSON files into raw Delta tables
+- **Bronze Layer**: Lakeflow Autoloader streams JSON files into raw Delta tables
-- **Silver Layer**: Clean, validate, and transform data with proper types
+- **Silver Layer**: Clean, validate, and transform data with proper types and data quality checks
 - **Gold Layer**: Aggregate data for analytics and dashboards

 ## 🚀 Quick Start